acousticrobot/web-16/_pages/toki-pona/lesson-10.md

 {% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso10_01.jpg" caption="seme?" %}

-The important think to remember is that _seme_ often takes the place of the part of the sentence in question.
+The important thing to remember is that _seme_ often takes the place of the part of the sentence in question.
 If you are asking who or what did something, _seme_ will probably take place of the subject:

 {% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso10_02.jpg" caption="seme li lape lon supa?" %}